 The average person spends over 60 percent of their day on their feet.
-It makes sense that aches and pains are common complaints for many people.
+It makes sense that aches and pains are common complaints from many people.

 Almost anything can cause foot pain.
 For example, if your shoes don’t fit, if you wear flip-flops frequently if you suffer from diabetes or arthritis, and issues related to poor circulation.